Computer Aided Software Engineering (CASE)

-Computer aided software engineering (CASE) is the implementation of computer facilitated tools and methods in software development.
-CASE is used to ensure a high-quality and defect-free software.
-CASE ensures a check-pointed and disciplined approach and helps designers, developers, testers, managers and others to see the project milestones during development.
+Computer-aided software engineering (CASE) is the implementation of computer-facilitated tools and methods in software development.
+CASE is used to ensure high-quality and defect-free software.
+CASE ensures a check-pointed and disciplined approach and helps designers, developers, testers, managers, and others to see the project milestones during development.

 CASE illustrates a wide set of labor-saving tools that are used in software development.
 It generates a framework for organizing projects and to be helpful in enhancing productivity.
 There was more interest in the concept of CASE tools years ago, but less so today, as the tools have morphed into different functions, often in reaction to software developer needs.
 The concept of CASE also received a heavy dose of criticism after its release.

 CASE Tools: The essential idea of CASE tools is that in-built programs can help to analyze developing systems in order to enhance quality and provide better outcomes.
 Throughout the 1990, CASE tool became part of the software lexicon, and big companies like IBM were using these kinds of tools to help create software.

 Various tools are incorporated in CASE and are called CASE tools, which are used to support different stages and milestones in a software development life cycle.

 - Diagramming Tools: